SGM Herbert A. Friedman (Ret.)

 Many of the OWI philosophical concepts are found in the classified confidential booklet Psychological Warfare, Part One, December 1944.
 This 44-page booklet has chapters on Psychological Concepts and Technical Aspects.
 Other information is found in the course notes of the Far East Training Program of the Outpost Service Bureau,

 , 1944.
 Finally, I used a number of United States Pacific Fleet and Pacific Areas Psychological Warfare booklets and supplements.
+Other written materials include a 129-page official report of the OWI Saipan operation that has text, charts and pictures.
 San Francisco

 Richard S.R.
 Hubert

 All of this reference material is from the personal files of Richard S.R.
 Hubert, Chief, Forward Area, U.S. Office of War Information, Central Pacific Operations, based on Saipan, Marianna Islands.

 We know quite a bit about Hubert from the files of his daughter.
 For instance, we know he was a Canadian who spent 20 years in Japan and China and could speak Japanese and Mandarin Chinese.
 We know that before Japan entered the war he built an organization to rescue French soldiers in Indochina and help them escape to North Africa where they joined the Free French under Charles de Gaulle.
 He also worked with British Intelligence building a small anti-Nazi and anti-Japanese underground movement in Shanghai, and later worked with the British Ministry of Information.
 When the Americans needed someone to command their forward OWI base in Saipan, Hubert was selected, even though as a Canadian civilian that was an amazing feat.
 Of course, he was superbly qualified for the job.

 Early in his training he was assigned to attend a three-day training course on psychological operations in